ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 URICrypt makes specific security trade-offs for functionality, including the following:

 - Deterministic encryption: Same inputs produce same outputs, enabling certain traffic analysis
-- Partial length obfuscation: With PADBS=3, exact component lengths are partially hidden as multiple consecutive lengths produce identical ciphertext sizes
+- Partial length obfuscation: With `PADBS=3`, exact component lengths are partially hidden
 - Prefix structure leakage: The hierarchical structure of URIs is preserved by design
 - SIV length configuration: Implementations MAY adjust `SIVLEN` for different usage bounds.
 Larger values (24 or 32 bytes) increase birthday bound resistance at the cost of ciphertext expansion.
 However, 16 bytes is generally recommended as it provides practical collision resistance with acceptable overhead
-- Padding block size configuration: The default PADBS=3 already provides partial length-hiding by grouping consecutive component lengths into the same ciphertext size.
+- Padding block size configuration: The default `PADBS=3` already provides partial length-hiding.
 Implementations MAY adjust `PADBS` to increase size obfuscation.
 Larger values create larger size buckets but increase ciphertext expansion.
 The value MUST remain a multiple of 3 to ensure efficient Base64url encoding without padding characters

 These trade-offs are intentional and necessary for the prefix-preserving functionality.
 Applications requiring stronger privacy guarantees should evaluate whether URICrypt's properties align with their threat model.